ArjoNagelhout/urbanar_project_report/content/process/index.md

 ## 4. UrbanAR
 *Ideation\
-Validation\
+Research\
 Prototyping\
 User-testing\
 Analyzation*

 All focus was on the realization of our idea.
-Validation for our initial assumed problem was performed and user-tests were conducted.
+Reserach on our initial assumed problem was performed and user-tests were conducted.
 Results from validation and user-tests were analyzed.

 {{< figcontainer class="small">}}
 {{< fig src="images/bluething.png" caption="An AR build submission (V10)" name="laptopscreen" >}}